2022 Bahraini general election: Conduct

 The government banned all false or confusing statements that could affect the election, and all unlicensed public gatherings, and demonstrations, with sentences of two years for violations.
 This included any "gathering in a public place, composed of at least five people, with the goal of... infringing on public order, even to achieve a legitimate purpose".

 Two months before the election, the government introduced new legislation that banned electoral activity that "infringes on public security or public morals or religious beliefs or the customs prevalent in society", or "infringing on the Islamic creed or the unity of the people, or that incites division or sectarianism between citizens".
 Bahrainis were also forbidden from "organizing and holding meetings and giving election speeches" in "houses of worship", "public places reserved for public services", any educational institution, and at "statues... and historic buildings".
 Amnesty International stated "These highly restrictive measures quash much of the scope for the exercise of the human rights to freedom of expression, peaceful assembly, association, and public participation" in the election.

 No media critical of the government had been permitted in Bahrain since the government shut down the newspaper al-Wasat in June 2017.

 A demonstration calling for a boycott of the election was held in the town of Sanabis on 18 October.
-Protests agaist the election were also held during a visit by Pope Francis less than a week before the election.
+Protests against the election were also held during a visit by Pope Francis less than a week before the election.

 Hackers took down election-related government websites on election day.
 A group calling itself "al-Touafan" ("the Flood") claimed responsibility for at least some of the attacks, saying they were "due to the persecution carried out by the Bahraini authorities, and in implementation of the popular will to boycott the sham elections".